Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 ## 9.6 UART

-The on-chip universal asynchronous receiver/ transmitter (UART) provides the Z280 MPU with serial I/O capability.
+The on-chip universal asynchronous receiver/transmitter (UART) provides the Z280 MPU with serial I/O capability.
 The full-duplex UART transmits and receives serial data using any common asynchronous data communication protocol.

 Figure 9-12 illustrates the general format for an asynchronous transmission using the Z280 MPU's UART.
 Characters can contain five, six, seven, or eight bits, plus an optional even or odd parity bit.
 The transmitter can supply one or two stop bits per character.
 Break outputs can be produced by the transmitter at any time under program control; the receiver can detect breaks as well as parity errors, framing errors, and overrun errors.
 Transmission and reception are performed independently.